Hybrid symmetry class topological insulators: Crystalline HSCTI and superconductor

 On the top and bottom surfaces, such a topological paired state supports 2D thermal Hall insulators of opposite Chern numbers.
 Their edge modes are constituted by counter propagating chiral Majorana fermions on opposite surfaces, each of which yields a half-quantized thermal Hall conductivity ($\kappa_{xy}$) in units of $\kappa_0$ at small temperature ($T \to 0$), where $\kappa_0=\pi^2 k^2_B T/(3 h)$.
 Layer resolved numerical computation of $\kappa_{xy}$ in the six-terminal Hall bar geometry confirms this outcome and shows that it is indeed of opposite signs on the top and bottom surfaces.
 See Fig.~\ref{fig:fig4}(d).
-Details of this computation is shown in the Supplemental Material~\cite{supplementary}.
-The edge dislocations with ${\bf b}=a \hat{x}$ or $a \hat{y}$ and $\hat{\bf s}=\hat{z}$, in such a paired state support surface localized endpoint Majorana modes.
+The two-terminal thermal conductance $G^{th}_{xx}=\kappa_0$ when the leads are attached to the entire system in the $z$ direction, in accordance with the fact that there are exactly two topological Majorana edge modes in the $z$ direction.
+The (half-)quantized thermal responses ($\kappa_{xy}$ and $G^{th}_{xx}$) are also robust against weak and moderate disorder, while $\kappa_{xy}$ and $G^{th}_{xx} \to 0$ in the strong disorder regime.
+Details of this computation is shown in Appendix~\ref{SMSec:transport}.
+The edge dislocations with ${\bf b}=a \hat{x}$ or $a \hat{y}$ and $\hat{\bf s}=\hat{z}$, in such a paired state support surface localized endpoint Majorana modes near the defect cores.